ABOUTMISSION

 Unraveling many of the issues in today’s world from diverse perspectives, with an emphasis on contemporary art, ICA Kyoto talks and symposia connect Japan’s former capital to the world.
 International talks and symposia are organized featuring guest artists, curators, researchers and other members of the art world.

-*REALKYOTO, the online cultural magazine run since 2012 by the Kyoto University of the Arts Graduate School and office of Ozaki Tetsuya, will continue as Realkyoto Forum on the ICA Kyoto website.
+*REALKYOTO, the online cultural magazine run since 2012 by the Kyoto University of the Arts Graduate School and office of Ozaki Tetsuya, continued as Realkyoto Forum on the ICA Kyoto website until 2025.

 Hosting research fellows, networking assistance, joint research

-ICA Kyoto offers assistance to overseas artists, curators, researchers and others hoping to stay in Kyoto and conduct surveys, research, or art practice there.
-In specific terms this may involve setting aside a desk at the ICA Kyoto office, and coordinating surveys, studio visits and other forms of assistance.
-ICA Kyoto also conducts joint research with research fellows.
+ICA Kyoto supports artists, curators, researchers, and other professionals from overseas who wish to stay in Kyoto to conduct surveys, research, or creative practice.
+Specific forms of support include providing desk space at the ICA Kyoto office and coordinating surveys, studio visits, and other related activities.
+ICA Kyoto also engages in joint research projects with research fellows.